|

 Caregiving and Controlling Frustration - Informative guide

-for caregivers on how to cope with stress, communicate effectively,
+for caregivers on how to cope with stress, communicating effectively,

 references and resources.